ELS-RD/transformer-deploy/README.md

 ```

 The larger the model gets, the more likely it is that you need to also increase the absolute tolerance of the script.
+Additionally, some models may return a message similar to: `Converted FP32 value in weights (either FP32 infinity or FP32 value outside FP16 range) to corresponding FP16 infinity`.
+It is best to test and evaluate the model afterwards to understand the implications of this conversion.

+Depending on model size this may take really long.
+GPT Neo 2.7B can easily take 1 hour of conversion or more.

 #### Run Nvidia Triton inference server